medaVyshnavi/memory_Game/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - Memory Game solution

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
+This is a solution to the [Memory Game on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Built with